ANNA GEST MS, RDN, LD | FEBRUARY 2026

 Lean beef is a great option as it delivers more than 10 essential nutrients such as protein, vitamin B12, selenium, zinc, niacin, vitamin B6, phosphorus, choline, iron and riboflavin.

-Incorporating lean red meat into a Mediterranean-style eating pattern can help support heart health.
-These delicious Mediterranean Diet inspired recipes include plenty of lean meat, fruits, vegetables, whole grains, nuts and seeds.
+These delicious Mediterranean Diet-inspired recipes include plenty of lean meat, fruits, vegetables, whole grains, nuts, and seeds.